POETSII/tinsel/README.md

 On the [POETS Project](https://poets-project.org/about), we are looking at ways to accelerate applications that can be expressed as large numbers of small processes communicating by message-passing.
-Our first attempt is based around a soft-core overlay architecture called Tinsel running on an FPGA cluster.
+Our first attempt is based around a manythread RISC-V architecture called Tinsel running on an FPGA cluster.
 Tinsel aims to support irregular applications that have heavy memory and communication demands, but only modest compute requrements.
 The main features are: